MixMatchMLtoolkit/DIY-toolkit/README.md

-# DIY-toolkit
+# DIY Mix & Match Machine Learning toolkit
-Instructions for building your own toolkit
+This repository contains the files needed for creating your own Mix & Match ML toolkit.
+Instructions can be found in the wiki